 Dr JN Rundle and Dr CR Venter, Consultants in Child and Adolescent Psychiatry, in February 2009.
 CINAPS provides private and pro bono consultations in the UK as well as services to the NHS and other national and international organisations.
 CINAPS Ltd funds pro bono work through private and NHS consultations.
 All doctors affiliated with CINAPS are invited to partake in annual pro bono work.
 Please see www.cinaps.co.uk for further details.
 Company Registration Number 6937186.

-Their interest lies in developing services for and working with hard to reach, high risk children with complex needs in a bio-psycho-social challenging and high risk setting in developing countries and deprived areas of the UK.
-They have offered services to unaccompanied minors, refugee children, young offenders, incarcerated and looked after children for more than 10 years.
+They are committed to developing services for and working with 'hard to reach' children with complex needs in a bio-psycho-social challenging and high risk setting in developing and developed countries.

 Most professionals want to offer input into Mental Health Bus International Projects, because they want to give back to the community and be a part of something positive.
 In reality however, after spending time working in areas of high need, deprived areas or townships, many professionals realise that they are the ones who are receiving, in fact, much more than they will ever be able to give back.
 They receive abundantly in terms of learning and the rewarding experience of working closely with energetic, creative local services with unique and advanced expertise that can only be developed in challenging work environments.
 They also experience the absolute joy of working with grateful, positive, pro-active children, families and communities, who not only offer meaningful and memorable experiences, but life changing lessons.